Azure/communication-ui-library/docs/architecture/WritingSelectors.md

     foodItems: items.filter(item => item === 'food')
 });
 ```
-By not generating new objects, we will be able to enjoy the immutablity from state provided by stateful client, and keep the rest of unchanged element ref the same.
+By not generating new objects, we will be able to enjoy the immutablity from state provided by stateful client, and keep the rest of unchanged element refs the same.

 *What if I do need a reshape?*

-In a lot of case, reshaping or generating new object is not avoidable, so don't break your own design by bothering generating new object.
-And under most situation, array size is limited, we don't need to worry too much about perf when we handle it properly.
-There might be some extreme cases like chatMessages, which could grow into a size like 10k, when this happens, doing a memoize item by item will help.
+In a lot of cases, reshaping or generating new object is not avoidable, so don't break your own design by bothering generating new objects.
+And under most situations, array sizes are limited, we don't need to worry too much about perf when we handle it properly later in components.
+There might be some extreme cases like chatMessages, which could grow into a size like 10k, when this happens, doing a memoize element by element will help.
 Check *memoizeFnAll.ts* util function for more details